Vol. 04 · Issue 14 · APR 2026

 When to Use 4CM vs. Going Fully Direct

-The 4-cable method isn't always the right answer.
-Here's a quick decision framework.
+The 4-cable method is not always the right answer.

 Use 4CM when:

-• You have a tube amp with a tone you love and don't want to replace with a model
+• You have a tube amp with a tone you love and refuse to replace with a model

-• You play in a situation where you need your amp on stage (small clubs, rehearsals, situations without good monitoring)
+• You play small clubs, rehearsals, situations where you need your amp on stage

 • You want the physical interaction with a real amp and speakers — the push-back, the air, the way it responds to your picking dynamics

-• You already own the amp and modeler and want to get the most out of both
+• You already own the amp and modeler and want the most out of both

 Go fully direct when: